Hostile Takeover

 J nodded.
 “All sorted by serial number with approximate coordinates.”

 “I know!
-Oh, did you read them yourself?”
+Oh, have you read them yourself?”

 “Y-yes, actually.”
 The other drone stood up straight, voice changing — more confident?
 “When I saw the work your squad was doing, I knew I needed to come… see for myself.
 To give you what you deserve for everything you’ve done.”
-Their hands shifted.
-Holding an object (?)
-J hadn’t fully identified.
+Then their hands shifted.
+Grip tightening around an object (?)
+J’s optics hadn’t fully identified.

 J grinned.
 “Well I’m glad someone appreciates it.
 You have taste.
 Perhaps… shall I give you a tour of the spire?
 Introduce you to the work we do here?”

 “Is that… acid damage?
-Why haven’t you neutralized it?”
+Why haven’t you neutralized the nanites?”

 What a paradox of a drone.
-As soon they do demonstrate some value, they give J another reason to doubt their competence.
+As soon they do demonstrate some value, they gave J another reason to doubt their competence.

 “You can do that?”

 “Yes?
 With our saliva?
-How do you think we avoid disassembling ourselves, are you—” J caught herself before she insulted what was still quite possibly a drone sent by JcJenson itself to evaluate her.
-“Unless, does your model not have repair nanites?
-Hm, you’re also missing a injector tail…” J flicked her own behind her.
+How do you think we avoid disassembling ourselves?
+Are you—” J caught herself before she insulted the intelligence what was still quite possibly a drone sent by JcJenson itself to evaluate her.
+“Unless— does your model not have repair nanites?
+Hm, you’re also missing an injector tail…” J flicked her own behind her.

 J stepped forward.
 The drone continued groaning in clear pain.
 Perhaps this was another test?